nogueiraantonio/dscpe-widget-property-editor/README.md

 > - the application works as expected
 > - this file is never committed to a repository [(Why?)](https://datree.io/secrets-management-aws/)

 Edit the `localConfig.js` _https_ object.
-Uncomment the _dev_ object (and the require for fs module on first line) and replace the following entries with the files you've created with mkcert:
+Uncomment the _dev_ and _devServer_ objects (and the require for fs module on first line) and replace the following entries with the files you've created with mkcert:

 ```javascript
 https: {